clearwaterstream/NLogTarget.Splunk/README.md

 ## Sample NLog.config

-The required parameters are `endpoint`, `authToken`, `index`, and `aource`.
+The required parameters are `endpoint`, `authToken`, `index`, and `source`.
 Keep in mind that the timestamp must be sent along with the log entries.
-The library will set the timestamp to the current time (`DateTime.Now`) but this assumes that the time across your servers is synchronized.
+The library will set the timestamp to the current time (`DateTime.Now`) so ensure that the time across your servers is synchronized.

 [NLog_sample.conig](SplunkNLogTarget/NLog_sample.config)

+- Enjoy responsibly